Skip to content

 Accounting estimates are defined as amounts subject to measurement uncertainty that are recognized or disclosed in the basic financial statements.
 There are two parts to calculating an accounting estimate:

 Example: A capital asset is depreciated over 35 years using straight-line method.
 After receiving new information that wasn’t originally available.
 The useful life is changed to 25 years.
-This is a change in accounting estimate.

 Reporting